Emergencies & Personal Safety

 The campus has 24-hour security to help ensure the safety of our residents and students.
 Residence buildings offer additional security Thursdays through Saturdays, as well as during exam periods.

-The friendly nature of residence might mean you don't pay as much attention to your own personal safely as you should.
+The friendly nature of Residence might mean you don't pay as much attention to your own personal safety as you should.
 Here are some important safety tips to remember:

 - Don't prop doors open.
 If you find one propped open, close it.

 - Don't lend your keys/keycard out to friends.

 - Report lost or stolen keys/card immediately to the residence office.